Find out how these top international schools are working their way towards a greener, more sustainable future.

 How has your school adapted sustainability into its curriculum?

 The school appoints around 10 student council leaders who lead the green initiatives in the school.
 The green initiative leaders raise awareness through a series of planned activities like raising awareness on Earth Day, voluntary service for environmental causes and so on.
-We also have a fully-fledged Environment Lab at the campus that allows students to perform environmentally-conscious experiments.
+We also have a fully-fledged Environment Lab that allows students to perform environmentally-conscious experiments.

 White Lodge‘s five core values , also known as its blueprint, includes the tenet “We respect our world.”
 Which means, just as we respect each other, we need to respect our community and the world around us.
 Students are taught to have sensitivity and compassion for our world, and learn to cherish what they have been given.
 They also learn about nurturing our resources and the importance of working to eliminate wastefulness.
 Raihannah Raimi, White Lodge’s Head of School, explains how White Lodge teaches children about sustainability.